enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     comment header line.
 Default: None.
 ``MinimumOverDensityForRefinement`` (external)
-    These float values (up to 5) are used if the ``CellFlaggingMethod`` is 2, 4, or 5 although in slightly different ways.
-For Method 5, this is the overdensity in terms of (rho/<rho> - 1), where rho is the density of the cell, and <rho> is the mean density.
-For the others, the meaning is actually just rho/<rho> where rho is the density of the appropriate species.
-This value is converted into a mass, by multiplying by the volume of the a top grid cell.
-This result is then stored in the next parameter (unless it is set directly in which case this parameter is ignored), and this defines the mass resolution of the simulation.
+    These float values (up to 5) are used if the ``CellFlaggingMethod`` is 2, 4 or 5, although in slightly different ways.
+For cosmology simulations, the value is rho/<rho> for Methods 2 and 4, where rho is the density of the appropriate species in the cell and <rho> the mean density of that species in the simulation volume.
+For Method 5 it becomes (rho/<rho> - 1).
+For non-cosmology simulations, it is simply the density above which a refinement occurs.

+    In practice, this value is converted into a mass by multiplying it by the volume of the top grid cell.
+The result is then stored in the next parameter (unless that is set directly in which case this parameter is ignored), and this defines the mass resolution of the simulation.
 Note that the volume is of a top grid cell, so if you are doing a multi-grid initialization, you must divide this number by r\ :sup:`(d\*l)`\  where r is the refinement factor, d is the dimensionality and l is the (zero-based) lowest level.
-For example, for a two grid setup where a cell should be refined whenever the mass exceeds 4 times the mean density of the subgrid, this value should be 4 / (2\ :sup:`(3\*1)`\ ) = 4 / 8 = 0.5.
+For example, for a two grid cosmology setup where a cell should be refined whenever the mass exceeds 4 times the mean density of the subgrid, this value should be 4 / (2\ :sup:`(3\*1)`\ ) = 4 / 8 = 0.5.
 Keep in mind that this parameter has no effect if it is